gschmutz/integration-architecture-workshop/05-producing-consuming-activemq-with-jms/README.md

 # Producing and Consuming AciveMQ using Java Message Service (JMS)
 In this workshop we will learn how to use the [Java Message Service (JMS) API](https://en.wikipedia.org/wiki/Java_Message_Service).

 JMS is a Java API and therefore only available from the Java Virtual Machine.
 So you need to use a language based on the JVM, such as of course Java.
-We will be using some sample Java classes to see how wokring with Queues and Topics over JMS works.
+We will be using some sample Java classes to see how working with Queues and Topics over JMS works.

 We will first see how it is to work with Java messaging using plain JMS.
-Then we will be using the Spring Framwork and see how it can simplify working with JMS by quite a bit.
+Then we will be using the Spring Framework and see how it can simplify working with JMS by quite a bit.

 Start the Eclipse IDE if not yet done.